 “One key to meaningful change” I hear you ask?
-Is there only one?
-Many self-help, wellbeing and psychology articles talk about 10 steps (at least).
-But in my experience there is one key to meaningful change, that is rarely talked about, yet essential for worthwhile change to happen.
+Many self-help, wellbeing and psychology articles talk about multiple steps towards personal growth.
+But in my experience there is only one.
+And it is mostly ignored and undervalued.
+Let me explain.

 Before you go on reading, here is one important task: